opencmii/codecharge/README.md

 * wet-boew-codecharge vs wet-boew-php:

-php is the default language used in generating the demo provided.
-However, the design template provided is good for all CodeChargeStudio language generators (.NET,C##,C,perl,...)
+Codecharge variant provides re-usable Master Templates for CodeCharge, which are independent of the generator language used (php,.net,perl,C##,...)
+Some demos are provided, all generated in php, ready to use on any Apache MySQL PHP infrastructure.
+They showcase the re-usability of the clf themes and a MVC based application framework.
+Web developers can focus on content, and re-use the same content across all themes provided.
+Html and php code files are completely separated (.php and .html), keeping a clear separation between presentation and code.
 All user interface language variables are defined in external resource text file, one per language, for easier maintenance.

-html and php code files are completely separated (.php and .html), keeping a clear separation between presentation and code.

 * Demo environment tailoring**